imedonii/dev-tasklist/README.md

 in the index.html file, you need to setup the following view:

-The view to have four checkbox inputs with values: Internship, Pabau, Employment, Career
+The view to have four checkbox inputs with values: Internship, TenTen, Employment, Career

 To have one button "Shuffle Values" - when clicked, it should simply swap the order of the checkbox inputs that appear on the view